The best Labor Day sales for 2020

 It has a maximum suction of 2,500 Pa and uses lidar for accurate, optimized navigation and automatic room recognition.
 It's app and voice controllable, and the S6 MaxV can be programmed with up to 10 no-go zones, 10 no-mop zones and 10 invisible barriers on each level of your home.

-Zagg is having a site-wide sale from Sept.
+Zagg is having a sitewide sale from Sept.
 4-8.
-You can take 25% off anything including phone cases, keyboard covers, power banks and more.
+You can take 25% off any purchase including phone cases, keyboard covers, power banks and more.

 When: Sept.
 5-6